autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

         buf = StringIO(request_body)
         data = pd.read_csv(buf, header=None)
         num_cols = len(data.columns)

+        # In case the test payload doesn't have a header, we need to check if the passed test data is valid or not.
+        # Free to remove this check if you know your test data is always valid.
         if num_cols != len(column_names):
             raise Exception(
                 f"Invalid data format.
 Input data has {num_cols} while the model expects {len(column_names)}"